 This document is a guide to help families cope with the criminal justice system in Solano County when a family member who suffers from a mental illness is arrested.
 It is intended to help families navigate the forensic system.
 It is not intended to be a substitute for professional legal advice.
 Please assist your family member in obtaining proper legal representation.

-SUPPORT YOUR RELATIVE
+SUPPORT YOUR LOVED ONE

 INFORMATION FOR SOLANO COUNTY JAIL – FAIRFIELD